-Community Impact Funding Process - In 2020, we updated our region's Community Report Card which tracks the health and safety of our population on 21 key metrics.
-We provided this data with an open call for proposals from nonprofits who address local needs.
-Volunteers evaluated bids against the published minimum criteria to address the challenges identified in the Community Report Card, meeting measurable outcomes, financial accountability, and relevant experience.
+Community Impact Funding Process - In 2021 and 2020, we updated our region's Community Report Card which tracks the health and safety of our population on 21 key metrics.
+We augmented this data by conversations with local nonprofit, public safety, and health-related organizations to better understand current pandemic-impacted conditions, particularly service gaps that disproportionately impacted vulnerable populations.
+The synthesis of this information was provided with an open call for proposals from nonprofits who support children and their parents/caregivers.
+Volunteers evaluated bids against the published minimum criteria to address our community's areas of greatest need aligned with measurable outcomes, built on a solid foundation of organizational financial accountability, and relevant experience.
 This process enabled United Way to allocate funds to local health and human service providers who deliver effective and efficient services in Benton and Franklin Counties.
 Programs report progress against the agreed-upon outcomes every six months.